-If expenses are deductible against the interest income (eg, commission), claim them at Question 23.
+If expenses are deductible against the interest income (for example commission), claim them at Question 23.
 Read the note about expenses on page 26.

-Don't send in any interest statements or IR15 certificates with your return, but keep them in case we ask for them later.
+Do not send us interest statements or IR15 certificates with the return.
+Keep these in case we ask for them later.